Pride of Madeira

 Perennials, Shrubs, Flowers

 From Madeira, as its common name indicates.
-Large, picturesque plant to 5–6 ft. tall, 6–10 ft. wide, with many coarse, heavy branches.
+Large, picturesque plant grows to 5–6 ft. tall and 6–10 ft. wide, with many coarse, heavy branches.
 Narrow, hairy, gray-green leaves form roundish, irregular mounds at ends of stems.
-Great spike-like clusters of 1/2-in., bluish purple flowers stand out dramatically, well above foliage, in spring.
+Great spike-like clusters of 1/2-in., bluish purple flowers stand out dramatically, well above the foliage, in spring.
 Branch tips and developing flower spikes may be killed by late frosts.

-Use for bold effects against walls, at back of wide flower borders, on slopes.
+Use for bold effects against walls, at back of wide flower borders, or on slopes.
 Prune lightly to keep bushy.
-Cut off faded flower spikes.
+Cut off faded flower spikes to prevent rampant reseeding.

 Branching stems to 5 ft. tall bear 1–1 1/2-in.-long, yellow-green flowers tinged with red.
 Folia...

 Briefly deciduous.
 To 40–60 ft. tall; pyramidal in youth but more spreading (to about 30 ft.) in...

 Grows to 20–80 ft. tall and wide.
 Slim blue-green leaves turn bronze in winter.
 Bark is iron-bla...